In this section

 This guideline applies to neonates within the first two weeks of life.
 Phototherapy is the use of visible light to treat severe jaundice in the neonatal period.
-Approximately 60% of term babies and 85% preterm babies will develop clinically apparent jaundice, which classically becomes visibly apparent on day 3, peaks days 5-7 and resolves by 14 days of age.
+Approximately 60% of term babies and 85% preterm babies will develop clinically apparent jaundice, which classically becomes visible on day 3, peaks days 5-7 and resolves by 14 days of age in a term infant and by 21 days in the preterm infant.
 Treatment with phototherapy is implemented in order to prevent the neurotoxic effects of high serum unconjugated bilirubin.
 Phototherapy is a safe, effective method for decreasing or preventing the rise of serum unconjugated bilirubin levels and reduces the need for exchange transfusion in neonates.

 This guideline provides health care providers with information to understand the causes of neonatal jaundice, the rationale for the use of phototherapy and outlines the care of neonates receiving phototherapy in order to enhance effective phototherapy delivery and minimise complications of phototherapy.

 **All phototherapy units are to be set on high intensity at all times, regardless of the amount of units in use.
 This ensures delivery of adequate amounts of blue light via light emitting diodes (LEDs).
 Therefore, a single unit is classified as a single light and single, double or triple lights refers to the amount of units not the intensity setting. **As per Natus neoBLUE LED phototherapy in-service guide (available on the intranet), mini neoBlue LED phototherapy units deliver the same intensity as the standard unit set on high intensity; the only difference is in the surface area coverage.